 Saudi Arabia is a conservative country, but that doesn’t mean that life here is a total bore.
 You can explore religious sites of importance, see deserts and ruins, and ride a camel here!
 And you’ll meet tons of nice expats and locals here, too.

-Saudi Arabia is a great destination for teachers already have a little teaching experience and want to save up a sizeable amount of money while teaching.
+Besides, Saudi Arabia is a safer place than many other destinations.
+It is a great place for teachers already have a little teaching experience and want to save up a sizeable amount of money while teaching.

 What sounds most exciting about living in Saudi Arabia to you?
 And what questions do you have about living here?

 Let us know in the comments — we can’t wait to hear from you!